folder4study/postgres/README.md

-# postgres
+# Postgres
-Postgres for Kubernetes
+Postgres deployments for Kubernets